mlafeldt/chef-runner/README.md

 For more background, check out my blog post *[Telling people about chef-runner][blog post]*.

+## Quick Start

+Install chef-runner by either downloading a pre-built binary, using Homebrew, or running `go get`.

+Use chef-runner for local cookbook development with Vagrant:

+    $ cd my-awesome-cookook/
+    $ vagrant up
+    $ chef-runner # will run recipes/default.rb inside the Vagrant machine

+Compose Chef run list using flexible recipe syntax:

+    $ chef-runner recipes/foo.rb
+    $ chef-runner foo # same as above
+    $ chef-runner dogs::bar
+    $ chef-runner recipes/foo.rb bar dogs::baz # will run recipes in given order

+Provision a specific Vagrant machine in a multi-machine environment:

+    $ chef-runner -M db ...

+Provision any Vagrant machine by specifying the machine's UUID:

+    $ chef-runner -M a748337 ...

+Use chef-runner as a general purpose Chef provisioner for any system reachable over SSH:

+    $ cd directory-with-berksfile/
+    $ chef-runner -H user@example.local apt::default dogs::bar

+chef-runner automatically resolves cookbook dependencies using tools like Berkshelf or Librarian-Chef.

+To give you an example, the [Practicing Ruby cookbook][pr-cookbook] is known to work well with chef-runner.

 ## Requirements

 To use chef-runner, you need the following software: